RajiwadeChay/EPLLeague/README.md

 This is a demo project.
-In this project I have tried to make to create a site with information of the English Premier league football.
+In this project I have tried to make a site with information of the English Premier league football.
 The site will be authenticated and will have users to login in order to see the required information.

 Tech Stack use :- HTML,CSS,JavaScript,Git.